Data Resources and Tools

 The MarketScan Commercial Claims and Encounters Database (Commercial Database) consists of medical and drug data from employers and health plans.
 It contains data for several million individuals annually, encompassing employees, their spouses, and dependents who are covered by employer-sponsored private health insurance.
 Healthcare for these individuals is provided under a variety of fee-for-service (FFS), fully capitated, and partially capitated health plans.
 These include PPOs and exclusive provider organizations (EPOs), POS plans, indemnity plans, HMOs, and consumer-directed health plans.
 Medical claims are linked to outpatient prescription drug claims and person-level enrollment information.
 These data are managed by the staff of the Center for Drug Safety and Effectiveness and can be contacted at firstname.lastname@example.org.

-Several faculty members have purchased a multi-year, multi-user Data License Agreement with the American Hospital Association for its Annual Hospital Survey Database.
-These data currently cover years 2000 through 2015, and 2016 and 2017 data will be added in November of each following year.
+Several faculty members have extensive experience working with the American Hospital Association's Annual Hospital Survey Database.
+Johns Hopkins University’s Welch Library provides access to the Survey Database.
 The database encompasses topics including: Organizational structure; Facilities and services; Beds and utilization; Staffing; Expenses; Physician arrangements; System affiliation; Geographic indicators; Accreditations and approval codes by credentialing organizations.
-If you are interested in learning about how to purchase/access these data, contact Brad Herring at email@example.com.
+Access to these data can be initiated here: https://databases.library.jhu.edu/databases/database/JHU04715.
+For more information on collaborating with CHSOR faculty to use the Survey, please contact Jill Marsteller at email@example.com and Yea-Jen Hsu firstname.lastname@example.org.

 The MCBS is a nationally-representative, panel survey of Medicare beneficiaries that collects information on health status, access to care, satisfaction with care, utilization, and cost through a survey linked to Medicare claims data.
 These files are now being made available as a publicly use file (certain parts of the access and satisfaction file not linked to the cost and utilization data), and the full limited data set that contains all the survey questions and claims data.
 Currently the 2013 data files are available from CMS.
 For more information, please contact Amber Willink at email@example.com.